marazmlab/marazmlab/README.md

 I am a junior frontend developer with a background in graphic design and product photo retouching in the e-commerce industry.
 My studies in architecture and computer technologies have shaped my ability to merge creativity with technical problem-solving.

-I’m passionate about crafting intuitive and efficient user interfaces, optimizing workflows, and making applications not only functional but delightful to use.
+I’m passionate about crafting intuitive and efficient user interfaces, optimizing workflows, and making applications not only functional but enjoyable to use.

-&nbsp;

-*Growing skills, delivering value – committed to the journey from junior to expert.*

 &nbsp;